 Party Smart Workshop: This hour long workshop is intended for students who have received adisorderly house/noise violation off campus and also sanctioned to students over 21 who are charged with possession of alcohol on campus while in the presence of students under 21.
 This workshop focuses on harm reduction strategies related to alcohol and the hosting of functions where alcohol may be present.
-Bystander training as well as a refresher on college policies and village ordinances are also apart of the curriculum.
+Bystander training as well as a refresher on University policies and village ordinances are also apart of the curriculum.
 It is facilitated by a member of the Prevention & Outreach Services team and currently does not have a facilitation fee.

 L.A.U.N.C.H.- Learning, Action, Understanding, Negotiation, Civility, Humanitarianism: This hour and a half long, theoretically based workshop includes several personal, small group and larger group activitiesmeant to empower participants to determine what their own values are, civilly negotiate with others inorder to reach compromise, reflect on how their choices affect others and create an action plan forpersonal and community contributions toward to a more socially just world.
 It is facilitated by a member of the Student Conduct team and currently does not have a facilitation fee.